jsbenning/jazz_nyc/README.md

 ## Project Overview:

 This is a gem project for scraping upcoming performance information from select Manhattan jazz clubs.
+To see it in action: Once you have downloaded a copy of the repo, go to the root folder of the project (jazz_nyc) and type bin/jazz_nyc to begin.

 ## Contributing